 We consider management commentary as being an integral part of financial reports, thus we regard the financial report as a package comprising the financial statements including accompanying notes, and MC.
 When comparing international provisions management commentary is mainly an instrument for capital market information.
-Therefore integration of this information should be mandatory for public listed companies applying IFRS.
+Therefore preparation and presentation of this information as part of the financial reporting should be mandatory for publicly listed companies applying IFRS.